Andrzej Przybielski: Career

-At the beginning of the 1990s, he founded his own group in his home-town of Bydgoszcz and named it Asocjacja Andrzeja Przybielskiego (The Andrzej Przybielski Association).
-It was made up of the following musicians: Karol Szymanowski (vibes), Andrzej Kujawa (bass), Józef Eljasz (percussion).
+At the beginning of the 1990s he founded his own group in his home town of Bydgoszcz and named it Asocjacja Andrzeja Przybielskiego (The Andrzej Przybielski Association).
+This consisted of the following musicians: Karol Szymanowski (vibes), Andrzej Kujawa (bass), Józef Eljasz (percussion).
 One year later, he formed another group with Grzegorz Nadolny (bass) and Grzegorz Daroń (percussion).
 The association was the artist's main creative project and remained very active with the same performers until the end of his life, performing many concerts throughout Poland and the rest of Europe.

 In addition, he contributed to the Yass scene.
 He could be heard at the Mózg club in Bydgoszcz, notably in the company of the groups Sing Sing Penelope and NRD.

-Andrzej Przybielski died on the February 9, 2011.
-He was buried at the Bydgoszcz Municipal Cemetery on the February 15, 2011.
+Przybielski died on February 9, 2011.
+He was buried at the Bydgoszcz Municipal Cemetery on February 15, 2011.

-On the February 9, 2012, first anniversary of the artist's death, Zdzisław Pająk published his biography Maluj muzykę, bracie.
+On February 9, 2012, the first anniversary of the artist's death, Zdzisław Pająk published his biography Maluj muzykę, bracie.
 Andrzej Przybielski 1944-2011 (Paint the music, brother.
 Andrzej Przybielski 1944-2011).